cybernetics/JTemplate/README.md

 * `org.jtemplate`
     * `DispatcherServlet` - abstract base class for REST services
     * `RequestMethod` - annotation that specifies the HTTP verb associated with a service method
-    * `ResponseMapping` - annotation that associates a template with a service response
+    * `ResponseMapping` - annotation that associates a template with a method result
     * `JSONEncoder` - class used for encoding responses that are not associated with a template
 * `org.jtemplate.sql`
     * `Parameters` - class for simplifying execution of prepared statements